 The graduate program option for Educational Leadership is de-signed for the graduate student specializing in administration for grades K-12.
 Special attention is given to the knowledge, skills and dispositions necessary to become an effective school principal.

-EDUC 5113 Techniques of Research \ Must be taken within the first eight (8) hours of the program. \Must earn an "A" or "B" in this course.
+- \ Must be taken within the first eight (8) hours of the program. - \Must earn an "A" or "B" in this course.

 Specialization: School Principal (14 Credit Hours)